 Attention to detail

 You will need to learn how to pay attention to every little detail in the restaurant.
-It can either be the menu or a customer’s order..
+It can either be the menu or a customer’s order.
 For instance, a customer may have a particular dietary need, and being attentive to details means getting their order(s) right.

 Time management skills

-As a server, you must learn how to manage your time effectively to handle all your responsibilities efficiently.
+You must learn how to manage your time effectively to handle all your responsibilities efficiently.
 For example, you will need to know how long it takes to prepare orders in the kitchen or bar when serving customers.

 Multi-tasker